FrontendMasters/react-enlightenment/what-is-react.md

 Let's now render the `<MySelect>` component to the virtual DOM which in turn will render it to the actual DOM inside of an HTML page.

 In the JavaScript below notice I added a call to the `ReactDOM.render()` function on the last line.
 Here I am passing the `ReactDOM.render()`  function the component we want to render (i.e., `<MySelect>`) and a reference to the HTML element already in the HTML DOM (i.e., `<div id="app"></div>`) where I want to render my React `<MySelect>` component.

 Click on the "Result" tab and you will see our custom React `<MySelect>` component rendered to the HTML DOM.

 > [source code](https://jsfiddle.net/zp86ez31/#tabs=js,result,html,resources)

+Note that all I did was tell React where to start rendering components and which component to start with.
+React will then render any children components (i.e. `<MyOption>`) contained within the starting component (i.e. `<MySelect>`).

 Hold up, you might be thinking.
 We haven't actually re-created a `<select>` at all.
 All we have done is create a static/stateless list of text.
 We'll fix that next.

 Before I move on I want to point out that no implicit DOM interactions we're written to get the `<MySelect>` component into the real DOM.
 In other words, no jQuery code was invoke during the creation of this component.
 The dealings with the actual DOM have all been abstracted by the React virtual DOM.
+In fact, when using React what your are doing is describing a virtual DOM that React takes and uses to create a real DOM for you.

 ## Using React state